mariohmol/dev-environments/dev/WinEnvironment.md

 You can use Git online, creating an account on [ Gitub](http://github.com/) and/or [BitBucket](http://bitbucket.com/).

 Install [SourceTree](https://www.sourcetreeapp.com/) as a user interface to manage your source with git.

-During install he asks for an bitbucket account, you can skip if you want.
+During install it asks for an bitbucket account, you can skip if you want.

-After instal, click in Remote repo, add an Account, choose Github and make the Oauth with your user.
+After install, click in Remote repo, add an Account, choose Github and make the Oauth with your user.

 # Databases